December 2, 2017

 1. Every rider must attend the riders meeting.

 2. Races will end on the lead rider.
-Little Kids race is 20 min.
-Big Kids/Women’s race is 40 min and the Main Event race is two 45min Races and an average will be taken from both races.
+PeeWee race is 30 min.
+Beginner PeeWee Race is 20 min.
+Big Kids/Women’s race is 40 min and the Main Event race is 1.5 hours.
 A race may be ended early if ground conditions are bad.
 For those riders who will need to stop for gas, a designated gas area will be marked.
 Riders will not be allowed to get gas outside this designated area.

 3. An Acadiana Racing official has the authority to stop or re-route the course for any reason (impassable mud bog, ambulance access, etc.).
 Riders not respecting this will be penalized, penalty to be determined by and LACC staff member.